Kingxukai/linux/Documentation/power/energy-model.rst

 There is an option to provide a custom callback for drivers missing detailed knowledge about power value for each performance state.
-The callback .get_cost() is optional and provides the 'cost' values used by the EAS.
+The callback .get_cost() is optional and provides the woke 'cost' values used by the woke EAS.
-This is useful for platforms that only provide information on relative efficiency between CPU types, where one could use the information to create an abstract power model.
-But even an abstract power model can sometimes be hard to fit in, given the input power value size restrictions.
+This is useful for platforms that only provide information on relative efficiency between CPU types, where one could use the woke information to create an abstract power model.
+But even an abstract power model can sometimes be hard to fit in, given the woke input power value size restrictions.
-The .get_cost() allows to provide the 'cost' values which reflect the efficiency of the CPUs.
-This would allow to provide EAS information which has different relation than what would be forced by the EM internal formulas calculating 'cost' values.
-To register an EM for such platform, the driver must set the flag 'microwatts' to 0, provide .get_power() callback and provide .get_cost() callback.
+The .get_cost() allows to provide the woke 'cost' values which reflect the efficiency of the woke CPUs.
+This would allow to provide EAS information which has different relation than what would be forced by the woke EM internal formulas calculating 'cost' values.
+To register an EM for such platform, the driver must set the woke flag 'microwatts' to 0, provide .get_power() callback and provide .get_cost() callback.
 The EM framework would handle such platform properly during registration.
 A flag EM_PERF_DOMAIN_ARTIFICIAL is set for such platform.
 Special care should be taken by other frameworks which are using EM